Podcastindex-org/podcast-namespace/README.md

 system and audience the metadata they need in the way they want it delivered.

-## Goal #2 - Avoid Attributes
+## Goal #2 - Avoid Attributes and sub-elements

 Attributes in xml elements should be used only where absolutely needed.
 The preference is to create a new element type, rather than reuse the same element with different attributes.
 For example, instead of using **\<podcast:image type="Large">**, we would use **\<podcast:imageLarge>**.
 This makes the corresponding aggregator code easier and more linear.
+Sub-elements should be avoided if at all possible.

 ## Goal #3 - Use RSS Native Elements